r3-os/r3/src/constance_port_arm/src/lib.md

 }
 ```

+# Kernel Timing

+As far as kernel timing is concerned, there is no universal solution for a Cortex-A system.
+This crate provides a port timer driver for [Arm PrimeCell SP804 Dual Timer], which can be instantiated by [`use_sp804!`].

+[Arm PrimeCell SP804 Dual Timer]: https://developer.arm.com/documentation/ddi0271/d/

 # Interrupt Controller

 Your system type should be combined with an interrupt controller driver by implementing [`PortInterrupts`] and [`InterruptController`].
 Most systems are equipped with Arm Generic Interrupt Controller (GIC), whose driver is provided by [`use_gic!`].